 In 1977 the mid-year meeting of AASHTO Subcommittee on Public Information in Carson City Nev., attracted more than 30 public information representatives from 25 states, Federal Highway Administration (FHWA), U.S. DOT and AASHTO.
 A motion was made that the Public Information Subcommittee conduct its mid-year workshop separate and apart from the joint industry workshop.
 A lengthy discussion followed in which it was generally agreed that the intent of the motion was to simply conduct subcommittee business at a meeting by and for public information people from AASHTO-member states in a manner similar to that in which the other AASHTO committees operated.
 The motion passed with only four dissenting votes.
 It was also at this meeting that Subcommittee Secretary Tom Taylor made a motion requesting the AASHTO Executive Committee to change the name of the Public Information Subcommittee to the Administrative Subcommittee on Public Affairs.
 The resolution pointed out that the term “public information” had become out-dated and no longer aptly described the functions and duties of some of the committee members.
 That resolution passes unanimously.

 Since 1977 the National Transportation Public Affairs Workshop has served as the major working meeting of the AASHTO Administrative Subcommittee on Public Affairs, with sessions arranged cooperatively for combined sessions on topics of interest to both groups and independent sessions to address specific concerns.
-The NTPAW Executive Committee, with representatives from both organizations, continues to act as the major policy and decision-making body for items relating to workshop matters.

 Location of NTPAW sessions: